system76/tech-docs/src/models/bonw16/repairs.md

 ## Replacing the RAM:

-The Bonobo WS 16 supports up to 192GB (4x48GB) of DDR5 SO-DIMMs running in dual-channel configuration at 5600MHz.
-The supported configurations are two or four SO-DIMMs (one or three SO-DIMMs are not supported configurations).
+The Bonobo WS 16 supports up to 192GB (4x48GB) of DDR5 SO-DIMMs running in dual-channel configuration.
+The RAM speed depends on the rank and number of SO-DIMMs:

+- Any number of single-rank SO-DIMMs will run at a speed of 4400MHz.
+    - The 2x16GB (32GB total) factory configuration runs at this speed.
+- A single dual-rank SO-DIMM will run at 4400MHz.
+    - This configuration is not recommended because running in single-channel mode will result in lower performance than the equivalent capacity running in dual-channel mode at a slightly lower speed.
+- More than one dual-rank SO-DIMM will run at 4000MHz.
+    - All other factory configurations run at this speed.

 If you've purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes